cdeutsch/webpack-shell-plugin-alt/README.md

 ## Setup

-Insert the plugin into your application like so:
+Insert into your application like so:

 ````
 var WebpackShellPlugin = require('webpack-shell-plugin');